 The Corporation believes that an efficient Board of Directors plays an important role in creating shareholder value.
 The Corporation has placed emphasis on the compensation of directors, in order to attract and retain qualified candidates to serve on the Board of Directors and to align the interests of the directors with those of the Corporation's shareholders.
-The following table sets out the various components of the compensation received by the members of the Board of Directors during the fiscal year ended December 31, 2019:
+The following table sets out the various components of the compensation received by the members of the Board of Directors during the fiscal year ended December 31, 2020:

-Type of Fee Amount (\$)

-Annual Retainers

-Board Members (including Lead Director) 120,000

-Additional Fees for Chairman of the Board of Directors (2)

-Additional fee for Lead Director 50,000

-Committee Chairs 12,000

-Committee Members (other than the Committee Chair) 5,000

-Per-meeting fees

-Committee Chairs $1,500^{(3)(4)}$

-Board and Committee Members (other than the Committee Chair) 1,500 (4)
+Type of Fee Amount Annual Retainers USD (1) CAD (1) Board Members (including Lead Director) \$120,000 C\$120,000 Additional Fees for Chairman of the Board of Directors (2) Additional fee for Lead Director n/a C\$50,000 Additional Fees for Committee Chairs \$12,000 C\$12,000 Additional Fees for Committee Members \$ 5,000 C\$5,000 (other than the Committee Chair) Per-meeting fees Board and Committee Members, Committee Chair as well as Lead Director (3) \$1,500 (4) C\$1,500 (4)